Compleat & Zoological Society of London (ZSL) Have Been Working Together For Many Years,

 - How important are they?

-Another way, suggested by www.projectsmart.co.uk, is to create a power interest grid, this would allow you to find the people who may have a low interest but a lot of influence, meaning you may need to spend more time building a relationship with more nurturing.
-Alternatively, someone with high influence and high interest may need more attention to keep them up to date with reporting and the benefits of what they are trying to achieve.
+Another way, suggested by www.projectsmart.co.uk, is to create a power interest grid.
+This would allow you to find the people who may have low interest but a lot of influence, meaning you may need to spend more time building a relationship with more nurturing.
+Alternatively, someone with high influence & high interest may need more attention to keep them up to date with reporting & the benefits of what they are trying to achieve.

 Once you have identified your stakeholders, the next step should be to get a better understanding of key goals as well as to learn of any objections.

-You may need to think about how they like to be communicated with, what the most important part of the project is to them, what they need to know and more importantly what they don’t need to know, and even when the best time to contact them is.
+You may need to think about how they like to be communicated with, what the most important part of the project is to them, what they need to know & more importantly, what they don’t need to know, & even when the best time to contact them is.

-Try to be as thorough as possible by letting people know what you will need from them and when, stakeholders are normally busy, so it’s best to be clear about what you need from them and more importantly how you will be able to help them.
+Try to be as thorough as possible by letting people know what you will need from them & when stakeholders are normally busy, so it’s best to be clear about what you need from them &, more importantly, how you will be able to help them.

 Company Politics in a P2P Automation Project

-Company politics, culture and opinion is hard to change but the effort is worth it.
+Company politics, culture & opinion is hard to change, but the effort is worth it.

-In the end we are all human and we are all doing what we believe to be the best for ourselves and the company.
+In the end, we are all human & we are all doing what we believe to be the best for ourselves & the company.
 We are all in the same car yet have different directions to the same destination.

 Everyone wants the same thing, the company to succeed & a healthy Christmas bonus at the end of the year.
 Getting people on the main page should be a top priority for any project to succeed.